Blog

 Partnership Turns Reactive Culture to a Proactive Culture

-Worthington Industries and AssetWatch (formerly Nikola Labs) partnered in 2018 with a vision to eliminate unplanned downtime for the global metals manufacturing company founded in 1955.
-Jeremie Lieb, Maintenance Agile Team Lead for Worthington Industries knew that to achieve this they would need a solid strategy.
+Worthington Steel and AssetWatch (formerly Nikola Labs) partnered in 2018 with a vision to eliminate unplanned downtime for the global metals manufacturing company founded in 1955.
+Jeremie Lieb, Maintenance Agile Team Lead for Worthington Steel knew that to achieve this they would need a solid strategy.

 Choosing The Right Partner